 Program Mission and Description

-The Earth System Modeling (ESM) Program improves the Community Earth System Model’s (CESM’s) physical representations for clouds, aerosols, sea-ice, land-ice, ocean, land hydrology, land/ocean biogeochemistry and human activities, utilizing DOE computational expertise under the BER-ASCR (Office of Advanced Scientific Computing Research Scientific Discovery through Advanced Computing (SciDAC) program to optimize model performance on leadership computer systems and to construct variable and high resolution model versions for improved climate and process representation.
-Sophisticated frameworks to test, analyze, calibrate, visualize and validate model results are developed.
-The aim is to calibrate the model against measurements, including DOE atmospheric and terrestrial data, and to simulate climate over decadal to centennial time scales, providing the research that underpins the Regional and Global Modeling (RGCM) program.
+The Earth System Modeling (ESM) Program improves the Community Earth System Model’s (CESM’s) physical representations for clouds, aerosols, sea-ice, land-ice, ocean, land hydrology, land/ocean biogeochemistry and human activities.
+ESM utilizes DOE computational expertise under the BER-ASCR (Office of Advanced Scientific Computing Research Scientific Discovery through Advanced Computing (SciDAC) program to optimize model performance on leadership computer systems and to construct variable and high resolution model versions for improved climate and process representation.
+Sophisticated frameworks to test, analyze, calibrate, visualize and validate model results are also developed in order to calibrate the model against measurements, including DOE atmospheric and terrestrial data, The goal is to simulate climate over decadal to centennial time scales, projecting Earth system changes in coming decades as needed for DOE science and mission, and providing the research that underpins the Regional and Global Modeling (RGCM) program.
 ESM in turn provides a climate modeling framework to guide research prioritization for the Atmospheric System Research (ASR) and Science Terrestrial Ecosystem (TES) programs.

 Additional information is on the CESD climate modeling programs website.